shu6h4m/AutoTexter/README.md

 <hr>

-     Changes or Contributions or Modifications to the Code are Invited :sleeping:
+      !!
+Changes or Contributions or Modifications to the Code are Invited !!